-1. may be eligible for funding, and we invite you to submit a full proposal.

-- 2. may be eligible for funding if you make certain changes or collaborate with other applicants.
-We invite you to submit a full proposal incorporating the changes we suggest. - 3. is not eligible for funding because it does not meet the evaluation criteria or our needs.
+- 1. May be eligible for funding, and we invite you to submit a full proposal.
+Feedback will be provided with the invitation to strengthen your proposal. - 2.
+Is not eligible for funding because it does not meet the evaluation criteria or our needs.